fahmyfauzi/fahmyfauzi/README.md

 ### Hi! 👋 I'm Fahmy Fauzi Alvianda

-A recent graduate with a GPA of 3.48 who has an interest in IT and programming.
-I am a passionate programmer and skilled in developing using PHP and Laravel as the main framework.
-I am always eager to expand my knowledge and happy to face new challenges in the world of IT and various programming languages.
+A fresh graduate who has an interest in IT and programming.
+I am a Web Developer who is passionate and skilled in developing web using PHP with Laravel framework as the main framework.
+I have mastered basic to advanced concepts in Laravel, including route creation, database management using Eloquent ORM, interface creation with Blade templating engine, and implementation of security features.
+I also have experience in building RESTful API-based applications using Laravel to connect the frontend and backend.
+I am always eager to expand my knowledge in the IT field so that I can deliver the best results in every project I work on.

 - 🌱 I’m currently learning to deepen php with laravel and livewire frameworks.
 - 💬 Feel free to ask me about web development or Laravel